 It’s possible that, if you’ve been to Disney since you were child age, you’ve also been to Epcot.
 This is the giant golf-ball (Spaceship Earth) park.
 Most people consider Epcot to mostly be for adults… and that’s partially true.
 The World Showcase countries aren’t always the most exciting thing for kids.
 But Future World is DEFINITELY for everyone.

 Future World is the part of the park closest to the main entrance.
 It has the attractions that kids will like (especially if they’ve seen Finding Nemo – as they relatively recently rebranded the Seas as “The Seas with Nemo and Friends“).
 You’ll want to ride Soarin’ at the Land Pavilion (recently updated with a third theatre in time for the new movie, Soarin’ Around the World, which is also now showing), as well as do Turtle Talk with Crush at The Seas.
 Spaceship Earth is still good (the giant golfball) – and has recently been updated.
-Your kids will like Journey into Imagination at the Imagination Pavilion… and if you like roller coasters, you will definitely like Test Track (which just re-opened in 2013 after extensive refurbishment).
+Your kids will like Journey into Imagination at the Imagination Pavilion… and if you like roller coasters, you will definitely like Test Track (which re-opened in 2013 after extensive refurbishment).
 Mission: Space can be a little much… but if you like the Tilt-a-Whirl and always wondered what would happen if it came off the rails… you’re gonna’ love it (and they now have two different “paths” that you can choose … one less “spinny” than the other for those of us who don’t like that kind of motion).